This article explains how to configure the license at runtime.

 libraryLocation: "/path/to/your-theoplayer-folder/",

-license: "your_license",
+license: "your_license"

-property:var player = new THEOplayer.Player(element, {
+var player = new THEOplayer.Player(element, {

 // instantiates video player